 We considered three distinct populations for this analysis.
-The first population includes individuals with CF and gating mutations, such as the G551D mutation, consistent with the FDA-approved indications for ivacaftor monotherapy.
-The age of treatment initiation is two years and older, consistent with FDA labeling.
+The first population includes individuals with CF and gating mutations, such as the G551D mutation, consistent with the FDA-approved indications for Kalydeco.
+The age of treatment initiation is two years old, consistent with FDA labeling.
 The second population includes individuals with CF who are homozygous for the F508del mutation.
-This population is eligible for treatment with lumacaftor/ivacaftor or tezacaftor/ivacaftor, and we assumed that the age of treatment initiation was six years and older for both treatments given that recommended age for tezacaftor/ivacaftor will likely be lowered with additional trials, as was the case for lumacaftor/ivacaftor.
-The third population includes individuals with CF who are heterozygous for the F508del mutation and a residual function mutation that is potentially responsive to tezacaftor/ivacaftor.
-This population is eligible for treatment with tezacaftor/ivacaftor combination or ivacaftor monotherapy, and the age of treatment initiation is 12 years and older.
-We did not evaluate treating individuals with CF and the R117H mutation (although evidence is summarized in Section 3) because this is a small population with very limited trial evidence and a substantially different prognosis compared with individuals with gating mutations.
+This population is eligible for treatment with Orkambi or Symdeko, and we assumed that the age of treatment initiation was six years old for both treatments given that recommended age for Symdeko will likely be lowered with additional trials, as was the case for Orkambi.
+The third population includes individuals with CF who are heterozygous for the F508del mutation and a residual function mutation that is potentially responsive to Symdeko.
+This population is eligible for treatment with CF and the R117H mutation (although evidence is summarized in Section 3) because this is a small population with very limited trial evidence and a substantially different prognosis compared with individuals with gating mutations.

 We found that individuals with gating mutations or who are homozygous for the F508del mutation are similar in terms of their expected ppFEV1 trajectories and in terms of other variables (e.g., pancreatic sufficiency).
-In general, individuals heterozygous for the F508del mutation with a residual function mutation have a better prognosis, and have a higher percentage with pancreatic sufficiency.^{67,72}
+In general, individuals heterozygous for the F508del mutation with a residual function mutation have a better prognosis, and have a higher percentage with pancreatic sufficiency.

-We assumed that best supportive care consists of the following pulmonary therapies (percent utilization): dornase alfa (87.5%), inhaled tobramycin (69.4%), inhaled aztreonam (43.2%), azithromycin (65.5%), hypertonic saline (70.7%), oxygen (10.4%), non-invasive ventilation (2.8%), pancreatic enzyme replacement therapy (86.5%) and supplemental feeding (tube or oral, 56.4%).1 Individuals with or developing CF-related diabetes were assumed to require oral hyperglycemic agents (3.9%), intermittent insulin (5.9%) and chronic insulin (76.3%), and to require diabetesspecific follow-up care (e.g., HbA1c measurements).
-We assumed that best supportive care applied to all individuals, whether on CFTR modulators or not.
+We assumed that best supportive care consists of the following pulmonary and pancreatic therapies (percent utilization): dornase alfa (87.5%), inhaled tobramycin (69.4%), inhaled aztreonam (43.2%), azithromycin (65.5%), hypertonic saline (70.7%), oxygen (10.4%), non-invasive ventilation (2.8%), pancreatic enzyme replacement therapy (86.5%) and supplemental feeding (tube or oral, 56.4%).
+Individuals with or developing CF-related diabetes were assumed to require oral hyperglycemic agents (3.9%), intermittent insulin (5.9%) and chronic insulin (76.3%), and to require diabetesspecific follow-up care (e.g., HbA1c measurements).
+We assumed that best supportive care applied to all individuals, whether on CFTR modulators or not, but that the intensity of therapy varied by lung function category.
 Acute pulmonary exacerbations were defined as those that involve treatment with IV antibiotics either in the hospital or with home treatment.
 We estimated disease management costs for all CF individuals, including annual clinic visits and all other costs except those for acute pulmonary exacerbations and lung transplantation; the disease management costs varied by level of ppFEV1.
 Acute pulmonary exacerbations and lung transplantation were costed separately.
 The rationale for this approach was that the disease management costs for a given level of $ppFEV_1$ will be the same for patients in both arms (modulator therapy vs. no modulator therapy).
-Disease management costs will vary as individuals who live longer will have higher management costs, although individuals on modulator therapy will also have higher lung function, resulting in reductions in these costs.
+Disease management costs will vary as individuals who live longer will have higher management costs, although individuals on modulator therapy will also have better lung function, resulting in reductions in these costs.